 Gluten intolerance can really put a damper on simple pleasures like spending time enjoying a bagel with friends.
-Thankfully, there is a way to enjoy this classic pastry without the risk of discomfort: try gluten-free bagels!
+Thankfully, there is a way to enjoy this classic bread without the risk of discomfort: try gluten-free bagels!
 And if you’re like anyone else with an intolerance who worries about buying store-bought gluten-free products because they tend to be costly and often not as tasty, then this compilation of recipes is for you.
 These gluten-free bagel recipes yield fluffy, chewy, and lightly sweetened treats that can easily be customized to your liking.
 For your success, we’ve also included a couple of tips that will help you make the perfect batch.
 So, without further ado, let’s get to baking!

 For The Perfect Gluten-Free Bagel Recipe